Search

 Earth Observation in support of SDG11: Mapping urban deprivation using remote sensing

-Webinar Speaker: Monika Kuffer, University of Twente, Julio Pedrassoli, Federal University of Bahia, Dennis Mwaniki, UN-Habitat
+Webinar Speakers: Monika Kuffer, University of Twente, Julio Pedrassoli, Federal University of Bahia, Dennis Mwaniki, UN-Habitat

 About the Webinar